kuzzleio/kuzzle/doc/2/guides/essentials/secrets-vault/index.md

 You can also specify the vault key in the `KUZZLE_VAULT_KEY` environment variable.
 :::

-You can see the complete list of Kuzzle Vault related command in Kourou on [Github](https://github.com/kuzzleio/kourou/#kourou-vaultadd-secrets-file-key-value).
+You can see the complete list of Kuzzle Vault related commands in Kourou on [Github](https://github.com/kuzzleio/kourou/#kourou-vaultadd-secrets-file-key-value).

 ## Load encrypted secrets at startup